Ellisande/candlemaker-dd-mod/mod_description.md

+This mod adds a new hero the Candlemaker.
+She focuses on manipulating light to empower her party.

 ## Candlemaker

 The Candlemaker is a middling support unit that can set up strong turns of powerful healing or devastating damage.
 In order to maximize her potential you have to take advantage of her main mechanic: manipulating the light level.